Game

 the set of factors and information a person must consider before making a decision about a situation

-When pressure of competition was factored into the equation, the situation changed.
+When pressure of competition was factored into the

 humanitarian